 Member in Public Practice means a Member, irrespective of functional classification (e.g. audit, tax or consulting) in a Firm that provides Professional Services.
-Thise term is also used to refer to a Firm of Members in Public Practice and means a practice entity and a participant in that practice entity as defined by the applicable professional body.
+The term is also used to refer to a Firm of Members in Public Practice and means a practice entity as defined by the applicable professional body.